 Which Introductory Course Should I Take?

 Brown CS offers many introductory courses in computer science.
 Here's a quick guide on how to choose between them.
-You can also watch this video from 2021 that gives an overview by the faculty of 0111, 0150, 0170, 0190, 0200, and the Director of Undergraduate Studies.
-(The 111 and 170 instructors have changed, but the courses have not.)
+You can also watch this video that gives an overview by the faculty of 0111, 0150, 0170, 0190, 0200, and the Director of Undergraduate Studies.
 A couple of courses have provided links below to sample lectures to help you decide.

 Note that the placement process for 0190, our accelerated course typically taken by students with prior programming experience, occurs between late June and early August.
 If you are considering 0190, see the instructions for how to get started (follow the "next offering" link at the very top of the page); the details for each year are available starting June 1st.
 No exceptions are made once the placement period has finished in early August.